 “He was a professional pleasure to work with,” Connor wrote in a column that accompanied the news story about Nelson’s death.
 “I worked with him and against him, and came to respect him as much as anybody I know.
 Dave Nelson knew his craft and practiced it with a self-effacing ability a lot of the younger so-called ‘aces’ ought to study.”

-Coincidentally, given his induction into the Colorado Golf Hall of Fame, Nelson once served on the selection board for the Hall of Fame.
-It was but one of many ways in which he gave back to the game.
+Nelson also served on the selection board for the Hall of Fame—another of the many ways in which he gave back to the game.